Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 Nelson is the first city of substance on your road trip between North Island and South Island.
 Stopping in Nelson breaks up the long journey between Wellington and Franz Josef.
 And thanks to its handsome location on Tasman Bay, culinary scene, and penchant for the arts, it’s a mighty fine one.

 Nelson is most known as the gateway to the spellbinding Abel Tasman National Park.
-It’s also close to the vineyards of the Marlborough wine region.
+It’s also close to the wineries & vineyards of the Marlborough wine region.

-Unfortunately, with 2 weeks in New Zealand, you won’t have much time to explore the Nelson Tasman area.
+Unfortunately, with a tighter visit to New Zealand, you won’t have much time to explore the Nelson Tasman area.

 Aim to spend at least one day in Nelson.
 It’ll give you time to recharge for the long travel day ahead.